Deptford Mall: 21st century

+Originally, the Deptford Mall did not have a food court and originally it's eating establishments were spread throughout the mall.
+The food court that we know of today opened on September 4th, 1991 and was originally marketed as "The Diner".;.

 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Deptford Mall, into Seritage Growth Properties.

 On October 15, 2018, it was announced the Sears store would be closing as part of a plan to close 142 stores nationwide as a result of the company filing for Chapter 11 bankruptcy.
 The store closed in January 2019.
 The lower level of Sears was replaced by Dick's Sporting Goods, which relocated from its location across the street on Almonesson Road.
 It opened in September 2020.

 In 2019, Round One Entertainment announced plans to occupy the upper level of the former Sears building by fall 2020.
 It opened on October 30, 2020.